-Deleting is only available in tables that are not controlled by a test template, for example the "Critical Points" table.
+Deleting is available only in tables that are not controlled by a test template, for example the "Critical Points" table.
 Thus, it is not permitted in the "Overview" and "Final Result" table.

-To delete values of selected cells from a table, right-click any selected cells and select "Delete rows", or click the "Delete rows" button .
+To delete values of selected cells from a table, right-click any selected cells and select "Delete rows", or click the "Delete rows" button I.